-Entering the village from the direction of Stanford on Soar visitors first pass, on the left, the Ferry House, behind which, on the river, is a rare example of a chain ferry.
+Entering the village from the direction of Stanford on Soar visitors first pass, on the left, the Ferry House (marked by a small roadside signpost), behind which, on the river, is a rare example of a chain ferry.
+The Ferry can be viewed by following a path which runs beside, and to the rear of, the Ferry House.

 A little further along, on the opposite side of Main Street, is the Village Hall, which is available to hire for wedding receptions, parties etc. Behind the Hall is the Village Shop.
 The land on which the hall and shop stand was donated by Miss Joanna Herbert Stepney, owner of the Paget Estate.
 This includes a play area for young children and a large Recreation Field.
 At the opposite end of this field is a small Memorial to four members of the RAF who died when their Bomber crashed nearby in World War II.